dsyer/jersc/README.md

   -y: no wait for user input
   -i slot: input slot (integer, default 0)
   -o slot: output slot (integer, default 1)
-  -n name: new name for character (default to existing output slot name if it exists)
+  -n name: new name for character (default to existing output slot name if it is active)
 ```

 Example (assuming `ER0000.sl2` exists in the current directory):